davidmonterrosa/monterrosa-all-for-one-react-rebuild/README.md

 ### Change Log
 + mm/dd/yyyy - DM - short description
 - 01/28/2025 - DM - Created git repository.

 Peer Reviewed By:karen cadavos

-everything works as expected
-responsive is on point!
-error checking and validation is also in place. beautiful UI!
+>everything works as expected,responsive is on point! error checking and validation is also in place. beautiful UI!